Explore 500 years of history at Florida’s San Marcos de Apalache State Park

 Fast-forward about 500 years.
 My wife and I arrived on a beautiful late January morning.
 The weather was perfect: a comfortable 70 degrees with a slight breeze and not too humid.
 The sky was a deep blue dotted with big, white fluffy clouds.

-We pulled up to a nearly empty parking lot—about 20 spaces—and were not quite sure what to expect.
-We had just spent the morning on a boat, taking in an impressive display of wildlife at nearby Edward Ball Wakulla Springs State Park.
+We pulled up to a nearly empty parking lot—about 20 spaces—and were unsure what to expect.
+We had just spent the morning on a boat, taking in an impressive wildlife display at nearby Edward Ball Wakulla Springs State Park.
 San Marcos de Apalache Historic State Park was only about 15 minutes down the road, so we decided to squeeze it in on our road trip.
 I am thrilled we did!
-This place is cool!
+This place is fabulous!

 Getting out of the car, we immediately headed towards some informational signs.
 “Wow, this place has a much longer history than I expected,” I said, surprised to my wife.
-Many flags have been planted at the fort, and many have laid claim to the land..
-Spanish, Indian, British, Spanish, United States, Confederate, United States.
+Many flags have been planted at the fort, and many have laid claim to the land, including the Spanish, Indian, British, Spanish, United States, Confederate, United States.

 Exploring San Marcos de Apalache Historic State Park